Zolmy/azerlia/docs/magic_items/relics/kaban.md

 You may cast this spell from Kaban as you would normally cast a spell.
 When you do, the spell is cast as if it were one level higher and has one of the following effects added to it (your choice).

-* Replace the spell with any spell from the Druid spell list of an equal or lower level
+* Replace the spell with any spell from the Druid spell list of an equal or lower level to the original slot used
 * Double the duration of the spell
 * Double the area of the spell
 * Double the range of the spell